Duel Masters: Trading card game

 The card game first originated in Japan in May 2002 and was marketed by Takara (later Takara Tomy following the merger).
-It was produced in English by Wizards of the Coast, who purchased the rights to the name Duel Masters from Reality Simulations, Inc., which ran a play-by-mail gladiator game called Duelmasters, now known as Duel2.
+It was produced in English by Wizards of the Coast, who purchased the rights to the name Duel Masters from Reality Simulations, Inc., which ran a play-by-mail gladiator game called Duelmasters, now known as Duel II.
 The English-language printing of the TCG ran from DM-01 Base Set (May 5, 2004) until DM-12 Thrash of the Hybrid Megacreatures (November 2006).
 It was the twelfth and final expansion released by Wizards of the Coast for the English-language game before it was discontinued in 2006.

 The spin-off product, Kaijudo, was announced by Wizards of the Coast in February 2012.
 A relaunch of the TCG product line with Wizards of the Coast working along with its parent company Hasbro.
-It was released on June 26, 2012 and was incompatible with previous Duel Master cards.
+It was released on June 26, 2012, and was incompatible with previous Duel Masters cards.
 Wizards of the Coast discontinued Kaijudo in 2014.

 In Japan, the card game is an ongoing commercial success.
 As of 2024, there are over 90 mainline sets, with new booster sets, starter decks, promotional cards, and more released alongside them.
-Notable innovations Cross Gear and Omega Aura equip cards; the Hyperspatial Zone and Gacharange side decks; Castle and Field continuous effects; Forbidden and Zero unlockable cards; and other varieties of double-sided and unfoldable cards.
+Notable innovations include Cross Gear and Orega Aura equip cards; the Hyperspatial Zone and Gacharange side decks; Castle and Field continuous effects; Forbidden and Zero unlockable cards; and other varieties of double-sided and unfoldable cards.

 Manga

 The Duel Masters manga series is written by Shigenobu Matsumoto, and published by Shogakukan in the CoroCoro Comic magazine.
 While none of manga series have been licensed in English, there was a North American-created comic book by Dreamwave Productions.

 The original manga series ran from 1999 to 2005 and was compiled into 17 tankōbon volumes.
 It was followed by Duel Masters: Fighting Edge from 2005 to 2008 and Duel Masters Star Cross from 2008 to 2011, along with several side story tankōbon.
-The first 38 volumes of the manga sold approximately 4.5 million copies in Japan.

 There have been numerous spinoff manga by different authors.
 These include gag manga, background lore stories, and card playing guides.